elmatou/vue-pouchdb-lite/README.md

     yarn add vue-pouchdb-lite
 ```

-You should have `PouchDB` already imported :
+You should have `PouchDB` already present in the scope :
 ```javascript
 import PouchDB from "pouchdb-browser";
 ```